 Raccoon Oral Rabies Vaccination (ORV) has routinely been conducted by USDA, Cornell and the New York State Department of Health (NYS-DOH) in northern areas of the State as well as Nassau and Suffolk counties.
 This is done to help control rabies among raccoons.
-Cornell University and the USDA will be coordinating the distribution of ORV in parts of Brooklyn and Queens this September and October.
+Cornell University and the USDA will be coordinating the distribution of ORV in Staten Island the week of October 14-17.

 ORV will be done using the Raboral V-RG[®] bait, which contains a liquid vaccinia-rabies glycoprotein (V-RG) recombinant virus vaccine.
-The bait will be distributed using fixed bait stations that will be strategically placed by federal workers in several parks and wooded sections of southern Queens and Brooklyn.
+Federal workers will use a low flying helicopter to distribute vaccine over several parks, wooded areas and less-populated sections of Staten Island and Nassau County for two days the week of October 14-17.

 The baits are not harmful to people, pets, or wildlife.
 Raccoons are attracted by the brown fish-scented bait, which conceals a small packet of pink liquid vaccine about one square inch in size.
-The fishmeal polymer bait (26 grams) and the coated sachet bait (6 grams) are both brown and consist of fishmeal, fish oil, and wax.
+The coated sachet bait (6 grams) is brown and consists of fishmeal, fish oil, and wax.
 The pink, liquid vaccine is contained in a small sachet that is encompassed by the fishmeal attractant.
 Each labeled bait contains approximately 2 mls of rabies vaccine.